ethanzhanghello/visa-eligibility-rag/README.md

 5. Open a Pull Request

 See [CONTRIBUTING.md](CONTRIBUTING.md) for detailed guidelines.

-## 👏 Acknowledgments
-- OpenAI for GPT-3.5-turbo
-- ChromaDB team for the vector database
-- E5 team for multilingual embeddings
-- All contributors and testers

 ## ⚖️ License
 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.